jkleinj/jkleinj.github.io/_posts/2020-05-06-Docker-for-the-Computational-Scientist.md

 ```

 ## Initialise a Container
-Here we initialise a container *via* the image ID and specify a user ID, password and port for RStudio Shiny,
-which may be accessed in a browser under http://localhost:8787.
+Here we initialise a container *via* the image ID and additionally specify a user ID, password and port for RStudio (and Shiny), which is one of the container's processes and which may be accessed in a browser under http://localhost:8787.
 Do not stop this process until the modified container has been committed, see below.
 ```
 docker run -e USERID=1000 -e PASSWORD=<myPassword> --rm -p 8787:8787  035af5ff999f
 ```